ratthachat/prompt_engineering/README.md

 In this repository:
 * What is prompting?
 Prompting in a new kind of programming
-* My own collection of **ready-to-use prompts** - many of these prompt programming are almost-not-impossible in conventional programming paradigm
+* My own collection of **expert-system prompts** - a prompt designed to make a thinking process like a human expert
 * Related literatures on prompt engineering

 # Prompting is a new kind of programming